john-hen/demo-MyST-docstring/docs/overview.md

 This is a section inside the Overview chapter.
 We have marked it as a possible link target by putting `(first-steps)=` right above the section header.
-Though MyST would also [generate anchors][autoanchors] automatically, for sections up to a given level, if we specify e.g.
+MyST would also [generate anchors][autoanchors] automatically, for sections up to a given level, if we specify e.g.
 `myst_heading_anchors = 2` in `conf.py`.

-Maybe it's time for a code example:
+Here is a code example:
 ```python
 from package.classes import Class1